vjekoart/eigen-ui/Readme.md

 	* Defaults to 1 workspace
 	* Each window in fullscreen mode becomes a standalone workspace
 	* When exiting fullscreen a window is moved to the first workspace
+    * In multiple monitor setup, changing of workspace moves only on the active screen

 ## Design system